Aspose/releases.aspose.com/content/en/omr/java/release-notes/2023/aspose-omr-for-java-23-11-0-release-notes.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for Java 23.10.0 (October 2023)**](https://releases.aspose.com/java/repo/com/aspose/aspose-omr/23.10.0/) release.
+This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for Java 23.11.0 (November 2023)**](https://releases.aspose.com/java/repo/com/aspose/aspose-omr/23.11.0/) release.
 {{% /alert %}}

 ## What was changed